pepetopo/WP-base-theme/README.md

 }
 ```

-4. Run `npm install` to install front-end-depencies
-5. Run `npm start` to start `Webpack` to watch & rebuild on asset changes (You have to configure the configs `devUrl` to correctly proxy to `http://localhost:3000`)
+4. Run `yarn start` to start `Webpack` to watch & rebuild on asset changes (You have to configure the configs `devUrl` to correctly proxy to `http://localhost:3000`)
-6. To build for production, run `npm run prod` which compresses the scripts & styles, disables sourcemaps, copies images from `assets/images` to `dist/images` and creates most common favicons automatically to `icons`-subfolder.
+5. To build for production, run `yarn run prod` which compresses the scripts & styles, disables sourcemaps, copies images from `assets/images` to `dist/images` and creates most common favicons automatically to `icons`-subfolder.

 #### Available npm-scripts:
-* `npm start`: Start `webPack`
+* `yarn start`: Start `webPack`
-* `npm run prod`: Build assets for production
+* `yarn run prod`: Build assets for production
-* `npm test`: Test scripts
+* `yarn test`: Test scripts
-* `npm run validate:dev`: validate webpack dev-config
-* `npm run validate:prod`: validate webpack production-config
+* `yarn run config`: Run project-config (On a fresh clone of this repo)

 ## Folder Structure